oer4sdi/Geospatial-Web-Services/StoryBoard.md

 **Structure of the thematic background**
 * Short Introduction with some general context and background (In a few Sentences)
-* Thematic Video (Main Information about the content)
-* Text Accordeon (Summarizes the given information)
+* Thematic Video (Main Information about the content; Text Accordeon (Summarizes the given information)

 ### 2.1 Short Introduction